-You won’t believe how delicious these Healthy Banana Oatmeal Cookies are!
-Naturally-sweetened, gluten free, and vegan friendly, these Banana Oat Cookies satisfy your sweet tooth but are still make a perfectly healthy, balanced snack.
-In fact, you can even enjoy these cookies for breakfast!
+You won't believe how delicious these Healthy Banana Oatmeal Cookies are!
+Made with dates, applesauce, ripe bananas, and oats, these cookies satisfy your sweet tooth yet make a perfectly balanced snack or breakfast.

 Wouldn't it be nice if we could eat warm cookies out of the oven morning, noon, and night?